Uterine Prolapse

 -- frequent coughing, say from too much smoking,

--- chronic constipation and the straining to move
+-- chronic constipation and the straining to move bowels.

 Symptoms of Uterine Prolapse